kamsekar/kamsekar.github.io/docs/scicomm/index.md

 ---

-I manage the LinkedIn page of [Laboratory for Electrocatalysis - National Institute of Chemistry](https://www.linkedin.com/company/electrocat-lab/).
-I post summaries of new papers, news about our work, and content that explains important concepts and methods.
+I created and managed the LinkedIn page of [Laboratory for Electrocatalysis - National Institute of Chemistry](https://www.linkedin.com/company/electrocat-lab/) between May '25 and May '26.
+I posted news about our work, summaries of new papers, and content that explains important concepts and methods using text, carousels, and videos.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem; justify-content: space-between;">